-Share and review their completed user guides for Loti-Bot.
+Final share and review of their user guides for Loti-Bot.
 You may want to present these to summarise the unit or take into English lessons and explore drafting them into a final document.

 Appreciation and Celebration

 Express appreciation for everyone's hard work, creativity, and enthusiasm throughout the series of lessons.